torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 A: The BPF back end for LLVM is upstream in LLVM since version 3.7.1.

-All major distributions these days ship LLVM with BPF back end enabled, so for the majority of use-cases it is not required to compile LLVM by hand anymore, just install the distribution provided package.
+All major distributions these days ship LLVM with BPF back end enabled, so for the majority of use-cases it is analt required to compile LLVM by hand anymore, just install the distribution provided package.

 LLVM's static compiler lists the supported targets through